Oxycontin is one of the most dangerous and prevalent drugs in the Canadian opioid crisis.

 Oxycontin – The Most Abused Opiate

 Oxycontin is one of the most abused opiates on the Canadian market.
 Canada has the second highest consumption of opiates per capita in the world.
-The drug was initially designed to gradually release the analgesic oxycodone over a twelve-hour period.
+Manufacturers initially designed the drug to gradually release the analgesic oxycodone over a twelve-hour period.
 Oxycodone is “an opioid analgesic usually prescribed for chronic and severe pain” and works directly on the central nervous system.
-Designed as a time-release form of oxycodone, Oxycontin is often tampered with so that the total dose is ingested at once.
+While users should take it as a time-release form of oxycodone, people often tamper with tablets to ingest it quickly.
 This produces a variety of intense effects, including euphoria, and makes it highly addictive.
 As described on the Government of Canada website, “when crushed or chewed and either inhaled by the nose, injected or swallowed, the oxycodone will be released and absorbed rapidly producing a heroin-like effect euphoria.”

 CAMH on Oxycontin